Entering the European market for dried chillies

-Specialised importers seem to be the best contact for placing dried chillies to the European market.
-This is specifically relevant for new suppliers as supplying the retail segment directly is very demanding and requires a lot of quality and logistical investments.
+Importers are the best contact for placing dried chillies in the European market.
+This is specifically relevant for new suppliers, as supplying the retail segment directly is very demanding and requires a lot of quality and logistical investments.

 3. What competition do you face on the European dried chillies market?

 China by far the leading supplier of dried chillies to Europe